 Here are a few tips to help you get started:

 1. Start with the basics.
-Before you start trying tricks, make sure you can stand on your board and ride comfortably.
-Once you've mastered the basic skills, you'll be ready to move on to more advanced techniques.
+Wayyyy before you start trying tricks, make sure you can stand on your board, roll and cruise around comfortably.
+Seriously, the more comfortable you feel on the board, the easier it's going to be to learn tricks and other more advanced things.

 2. Find a good spot to skate.
-When you're first starting out, it's important to find a smooth, level surface to skate on.
-Avoid rough surfaces like gravel or concrete, as they can make it more difficult to balance on your board.
+When you're first starting out, it's important to find a smooth flat surface to skate on.
+We find smooth surfaces like an empty parking lot or driveway to be best for starting out.
+Avoid rough surfaces like gravel or concrete, or crowded places as they can make it more difficult to balance on your board and may throw you off.

 3. Take your time.
 Learning how to skateboard takes time and patience, so don't get discouraged if you don't get it right away.
 Keep practicing and you'll eventually get the hang of it!

 4. Get some help.
 If you're having trouble learning how to skateboard, ask a friend or family member for help.
-They can give you pointers and offer moral support when things get tough.
+They can give you objective pointers and offer moral support when things get tough.
+Even if they just record you, it will allow you to see where you are going wrong and correct it.

 5. Stay safe.
-Always wear protective gear when skating, and be aware of your surroundings at all times.
+This should be at the top, but always wear protective gear when skating, and be aware of your surroundings at all times.
 Avoid skating in areas with a lot of traffic or other hazards.
+As mentioned, an empty parking lot is a good place to learn before hitting the local skate park.

+The first thing you need to do it purchase the right board.
 Most beginners start skateboarding by purchasing a pre-assembled board, which is essentially a completed skateboard without the customizations that more experienced riders typically make.
 These boards are often cheaper and easier to get started with than building your own board from scratch.
-However, if you eventually want to customize your setup or try different skating styles, you will need to learn how to assemble your own skateboard.
+However, you will eventually want to customize your setup or try different skating styles, you will need to learn how to assemble your own skateboard.

 Assembling your own skateboard is not as difficult as it may seem at first.
 With just a few simple tools and a little bit of know-how, you can put together a great ride that will serve you well for years to come.
 We'll walk you through the basics of assembling a skateboard, from choosing the right components to putting everything together.